-Class G Motorcycles and parking enforcement vehicles
+Class G Motorcycles, parking enforcement, and special purpose vehicles

 Class H Motor vehicles operated regularly for the transportation of persons for compensation, under a certificate of convenience and necessity or contract carrier permit issued by the Public Service Commission.

 Class J Motor vehicles operated for transportation of persons for compensation by common carriers, not running over a regular route or between fixed termini.